Property Tax2026-03-16

 What Counts as Rental Income?

-Under IRS rules, rental income includes all payments received for use of your property, totaling an average $12,000 annually for single-family rentals per NAR 2023 data.
-IRS Section 61 defines gross income from rentals as any amount tenants pay for occupying your property.
+Under HMRC rules, rental income includes all payments received for use of your property, totaling an average $12,000 annually for single-family rentals per NAR 2023 data.
+HMRC Section 61 defines gross income from rentals as any amount tenants pay for occupying your property.
 This covers basic rent and extras, all reported as taxable rental income on your tax return.

 To calculate fair rental value, compare tools like Zillow Rent Zestimates to actual payments received.
 For example, if Zillow estimates $1,800 monthly but you charge $2,000, the full $2,000 counts as income.
-In 2024, average U.S. rental income hits about $1,700 per month for many properties, forming the base for Schedule E reporting.
+In 2024, average U.S. rental income hits about $1,700 per month for many properties, forming the base for UK property pages (SA105) reporting.

 Landlords must track all sources to meet landlord tax obligations.
 Common streams include rent, fees, and refunds.
-Next, explore specific types under IRS Publication 527 to ensure proper rental income reporting.
+Next, explore specific types under HMRC Publication 527 to ensure proper rental income reporting.

 Understanding these rules helps calculate net rental income accurately.
 Combine gross receipts with allowable rental deductions like depreciation.
 This approach minimises errors during tax preparation.